Zobeir-Rigi/Databases-Homework/week-1/mandatory/2-classes-db/task.md

 When you have finished all of the questions - open a pull request with your answers to the `Databases-Homework` repository.

 ## Homework
+psql -d cyf_hotel -f answers.sql
 If you haven't completed all the exercises from this lesson then do that first.

 ### Tasks
-1. Which rooms have a rate of more than 100.00?
+1. Which rooms have a rate of more than 100.00? select rate from rooms where rate>100;
-2. List the reservations that have a checkin date this month and are for more than three nights.
+2. List the reservations that have a checkin date this month and are for more than three nights. select * from reservations where checkin_date > '2018-04-30' and ( checkout_date - checkin_date > 3);

-3. List all customers from cities that begin with the letter 'M'.
+3. List all customers from cities that begin with the letter 'M'. select name, city from customers where city like 'M%';

 Insert some new data into the room_types and rooms tables, querying after each stage to check the data, as follows: